 There remain some intriguing unanswered questions about the nature of the 1598 Dutch Ortelius.

 A key bibliographic issue relates to the world map included in the book.
 According to Van Den Broecke (1-3), the 1598D either contains the final state of the first plate of Ortelius's world map (1.6), the final state of the second plate (2.3, as is the case here, with the corrected South American coastline), or the first state of the final plate (3.1).
 This in spite of the fact that the book was published eleven years after the creation of the third and final world map plate, which appeared in a few of the 1589G, in the 1592L, 1595L, 1598F, 1601L, etc. editions but not this one.
 Why would they have used out-of-date world maps for this atlas when a better one existed?
-And why would three different editions of the world map have been used for this book?

 One possible answer could lie in Claesz's publication of Arnold Floris Van Langren's world map of circa 1594 (Shirley 186), which was essentially an updated knockoff of Ortelius's third plate world map (with important improvements in East Asia).
 Perhaps Claesz did not want to undermine the sale of that separate world map by including a nearly identical version of the map in the atlas.
-Still, other possibilities exist, perhaps there was some bad blood over the map in which Van Langren declares himself the engraver and the author despite having followed Ortelius so slavishly.
+Still other possibilities exist, perhaps there was some bad blood over the map in which Van Langren declares himself the engraver and the author despite having followed Ortelius so slavishly.
 The last possibility is that Vrients or the Ortelius heirs simply sent the remaindered world maps from the Ortelius estate to be used up in the atlas and in doing so sent sheets that were much older.
 This is complicated by the question of the relative chronology of the printing of the maps and text.

 It is also worth noting that Denucé mentions a 1598D edition (Plantin Museum, sign.
 A760) which contains the very rare separately-issued Ortelius-Postel Gallia map, which appears in no stable editions of the Theatrum. (see VDB 35)